Blendify/blender-manual/blender_docs/manual/modeling/meshes/introduction.rst

 Even more mesh editing tools can be enabled in the :menuselection:`Preferences --> Add-ons`.

-Properties Region
+Sidebar region
 =================

 .. figure:: /images/modeling_meshes_introduction_properties-region.png

-   The Properties region in edit mode.
+   The Sidebar region in edit mode.

-Open/close the *Properties region* using :kbd:`N`.
+Open/close the *Sidebar region* using :kbd:`N`.

-In the *Properties region*,
+In the *Sidebar region*,
 panels directly related to mesh editing are the *Transform* panel, where numeric values can be entered, and the *Mesh Display* panel, where for example normals and numeric values for distances, angles,